urgosxd/medio/English whit Raffa/So or Such.md

 Use many and few with count nouns.
 Use much and little with non-count nouns.He had so many ticketsthat he lost his driver’s license.
 NOT He had ~~so much tickets~~ that he lost his driver’s license.

 ## Examples
-* The fire
+* The fire was so terrible that the building was totally destroyed
+* There are usually so many accidentes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0MTY1NTk2MywxNTcxOTkxNDMwLC0yOT
-YyMDQyMTVdfQ==
+eyJoaXN0b3J5IjpbNzM3NzUxNzc1LDEyNDE2NTU5NjMsMTU3MT
+k5MTQzMCwtMjk2MjA0MjE1XX0=
 -->